Music lovers, thrill seekers, conversationalists all across the fruited plan.

 But that just doesn't apply to this president or to this regime.

-But here's the first bites number three.
+But here's the first bite.

-And this is the PEP rally and the way it began.
+And this is the pep rally and the way it began.

 Despite several lost weeks out of the gate because of problems with the website, 7.1 million Americans have now signed up for private insurance plans through these marketplaces.